-Although no SDLT will be payable until the relevant consideration exceeds the nil rate band, a transaction may nonetheless be notifiable (such that an SDLT land transaction return is required) where the relevant consideration is £40,000 or more.
+Although no SDLT will be payable until the relevant consideration exceeds the nil rate band, a transaction may nonetheless be notifiable (such that an SDLT land transaction return is required) where the relevant consideration is £40.000 or more.

 Where six or more residential properties are acquired in a single transaction, they are treated as non-residential property, such that instead of the residential rates, the rates applicable to commercial or mixed property will apply (unless the relief for bulk purchases is claimed).
-However, for a bulk purchase of residential properties the rate of SDLT may in certain circumstances be payable at the residential rates determined by the average amount paid per dwelling.
+For a bulk purchase of residential properties the rate of SDLT may in certain circumstances be payable at the residential rates determined by the average amount paid per dwelling.
 This is however subject to a minimum rate of 3% since the additional charge will generally be payable in respect of such transactions.
 This is achieved through claiming a relief in the SDLT land transaction return.
+This relief for bulk purchases of residential properties was abolished at the Spring Budget 2024 for transactions which have an effective date on or after 1 June 2024 unless the relevant sale contract was exchanged on or before 6 March 2024, provided there has been no variation to the relevant contract after 6 March 2024.
+The abolition of this relief does not affect the application of the non-residential rates of SDLT where six or more residential properties are acquired in a single transaction.

-Until 30 September 2026 relief from SDLT in full is available for purchases of land and buildings within a Freeport tax site in England, where Freeport tax sites have been designated, subject to a control period of up to three years and the land being acquired and used in a qualifying manner.
+Until 30 September 2031 relief from SDLT in full is available for purchases of land and buildings within a Freeport tax site in England, where Freeport tax sites have been designated, subject to a control period of up to three years and the land being acquired and used in a qualifying manner.